mehtaanuj95/Some-Useful-Codes/Reading data from MNIST dataset/README.md

 MNIST is the dataset of handwritten images.
 This dataset can be downloaded from following URL - http://yann.lecun.com/exdb/mnist/

 Four files are available on this link.
-You can download any one of the above.
+You can download any one of them.
 (I downloaded this one - t10k-images-idx3-ubyte.gz ).

 Step 1 :